"Every generation, civilization is invaded by barbarians. We call them children."

 The time between ~1700 and ~1800 is known as the Age of Enlightenment.
 Its focus was on science and reason.
 It was skeptical of the divine right of kings, priests, and the Church's involvement in government.

 America was founded during this time and we clearly were and are heavily influenced by that age.
 Our culture values science and reason.
 That is why we value education.
-In our valuing education however, I believe we have created a priestly class in the form of our higher education system.
+In valuing education however, I believe we have gone too far.
+We have created a priestly class in the form of our higher education system.
 Too often, we allow "arguments from authority" (those with titles or degrees) to outweigh valid, logical criticisms.

 We should be skeptical.

-Across the centuries, men and women much brighter than me have wryly stated that it is easier to destroy than to build.
+Across the centuries, men and women have observed that it is easier to destroy than to build.
 I have criticized America’s colleges and universities harshly.
-In my opinion, the criticism is deserved, but I want readers to know that my criticism is expressed in the sincere desire that they do better… so that our society may be better.
+That criticism is deserved.
+I want readers to know that my criticism is expressed in the sincere desire that our colleges and universities do better… so that our society may be better.
 We can build.

 Bruce Wing is the president of Strategic Wealth, LLC, a fee-based Registered Investment Adviser located on the north side of Atlanta.

 Entrepreneur, financial guy, husband and father of two great kids.